bootphon/pygamma-agreement/README.md

 **pygamma-agreement** is an open-source package to measure Inter/Intra-annotator [1] agreement for sequences of annotations with the γ measure [2].
-It is written in Python 3 and based mostly on NumPy, Numba and pyannote.core.
+It is written in Python3 and based mostly on NumPy, Numba and pyannote.core.
 For a full list of available functions, please refer to the [package documentation](https://pygamma-agreement.readthedocs.io/en/latest/).

 ![Alignment Example](docs/source/images/best_alignment.png)